filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 If you'd like to delete a page from your resource, you can just delete the page file from the `Pages` directory of your resource, and its entry in the `getPages()` method.

 For example, you may have a resource with records that may not be created by anyone.
-Delete the `Create` page, and then remove it from `getPages()`:
+Delete the `Create` page file, and then remove it from `getPages()`:

 ```php
 public static function getPages(): array